Authors

 Big chunks of the book are dedicated to the topics such as Nix Package Manager architecture and inner workings, and NixOS module system - probably the most mysterious concept among them all.

-There are also posts on my blog, which are serving as a kind of preview for the book:
+Below are my blog posts, which are serving as a draft chpaters for the book:

 I would be updating this article and posting new pieces, so be sure to subscribe to the newsletter to be informed on the latest developments.
 Your feedback in any form (via comments, twitter or email) is extremely appreciated.